 Neurological Consultants of Alaska, LLC would like to inform you of the procedures we provide and the fee for the service.
 You will be provided with an estimate of the anticipated charges for your nonemergency services upon request.
 This estimate may only include charges for a portion of the total anticipated course of treatment.
 Charges will vary significantly based on treatment that the health care provider cannot reasonably assess before services are provided.
 Please do not hesitate to ask for information prior to your scheduled appointment.

 Neurological Consultants of Alaska, LLC’s office is contracted to provide healthcare services as an in-network provider with the following insurance plans.
-Aetna, Blue Cross BlueShield, Premera, Anthem, Medicaid, and Multiplan.
+Aetna, Blue Cross BlueShield, Premera, Anthem, Medicaid, Moda, and Multiplan.
 If you have questions about whether your health plan qualifies us as an in-network provider, we advise you to contact your insurance company.

 Please click here to access our most commonly billed services.